VojtaMarek/TrainingOfCode/adventofcode/README.md

 in current year folder (eg. 2022/) created, it gives you an option to do so.

 #### How to use it?
-Clone this file to the AoC folder and run it with Python 3.6<br>
+Clone this file to your AoC folder and run it with Python 3.6<br>
 <i>Optional:</i> Change the global variables - YEAR, PATH